Vector35/binaryninja-api/docs/guide/debugger.md

 Only the stack frames and variables of the current (active) thread are annotated to avoid confusion.
 If you wish to view stack variables from a different thread, first switch to that thread in the `Stack Trace` global area panel.

 The annotation is done only when there are at least two frames in the stack trace.
 This is a known limitation, and we will address it later.

+If the stack variable annotation does not work in certain cases or even causes extra problems, it can be disabled by setting `debugger.stackVariableAnnotations` to false.

 ### Other UI Elements